 Using open-source code is a key part of most software development.
-It allows developers to benefit from the expertise of an entire community to meet their milestones faster while reducing costs.
-However, using open-source software can also open up your application to a number of potential problems.
+It allows developers to benefit from the expertise of an entire community, meet their milestones faster, and reduce costs.
+However, using open-source software can also expose your application to a number of potential problems.

 That’s why software composition analysis (SCA) should always be a part of your toolbox, as it can help your team manage and mitigate those risks.

 SCA is used to identify the open-source components within a software application, assess their security vulnerabilities, and ensure compliance with licensing requirements.
-SCA tools will analyze your codebase, create an inventory of all third-party components, and continuously monitor them for new vulnerabilities or licensing issues.
+SCA tools will analyze your codebase, inventory all third-party components, and continuously monitor them for new vulnerabilities or licensing issues.

 Software composition analysis tools have several uses, including:

-If you want to get a great idea of what SCA is, let’s walk through how Kiuwan’s SCA tool works.
+If you want a great idea of SCA, let’s walk through how Kiuwan’s SCA tool works.

-Kiuwan’s SCA software begins by scanning the entire codebase of an application.
-This includes an examination of both source code and binary files to identify all the open-source components and libraries used in the project.
+Kiuwan’s SCA software begins by scanning an application’s entire codebase.
+This includes examining both source code and binary files to identify all the open-source components and libraries used in the project.

 Our software will identify each component of your application, including its version and license information.
-SCA tools do this by comparing the identified components against a comprehensive database of known open-source libraries and their metadata.
+SCA tools compare the identified components against a comprehensive database of known open-source libraries and their metadata.

 Next, our SCA application will map out the dependencies between components, including transitive dependencies.
 This mapping is crucial for understanding the full scope of the open-source components and their potential vulnerabilities.